Retour des cendres: Transfer to Belle Poule

-At 3.30, in driving rain, with the citadel and Belle Poule firing alternate gun salutes, the cortège slowly moved along under the command of Middlemore.
-Count Bertrand, Baron Gourgaud, Baron Las Cases the younger and Marchand walked holding the corners of the pall.
+At 3:30, in driving rain, with the citadel and Belle Poule firing alternate gun salutes, the cortège slowly moved along under the command of Middlemore.
+Bertrand, Gourgaud, Las Cases the younger, and Marchand walked holding the corners of the pall.
 A detachment of militia brought up the rear, followed by a crowd of people, while the forts fired their cannon on every minute.
 Reaching Jamestown, the procession marched between two ranks of garrison soldiers with arms reversed.
 The French ships lowered their launches, with that of Belle Poule, ornamented with gilded eagles, carrying Joinville.

-At 5.30 the funeral procession stopped at the end of the jetty.
+At 5:30, the funeral procession stopped at the end of the jetty.
 Middlemore, old and ill, walked painfully over to Joinville.
 Their brief conversation, more or less in French, marked the point at which the remains were officially handed over to France.
 With infinite caution, the heavy coffin was placed in the launch.
 The French ships (up until then showing signs of mourning) hoisted their colours and all the ships present fired their guns.
-On Belle Poule 60 men were paraded, drums beat a salute and funeral airs were played.
+On Belle Poule 60 men were paraded, drums beat a salute, and funeral airs were played.